palantir/fedstart-helm-charts/charts/beta/loki/README.md

 ### Config Overrides

-The following config overrides should be applied to Loki when installing for the first time
+The following config overrides must be applied to Loki when installing for the first time:

 ```yaml
 6.2.0004: